 PhD students will focus on theories in adult education and lifelong learning.
 They will develop a theoretical-analytical perspective.
 PhD students will focus on much more specialised theoretical knowledge to be able to synthesize different perspectives systematically and theoretically.
-These perspectives will help the participants to gain insights into the field of practice in adult education with field visits to adult education centres in and around Würzburg.
-Furthermore, presentations about adult education will be made by associations and international organisations.
-These insights will serve as case studies for practicing the analytical models.
+With both perspectives, participants will gain insights into the field of practice in adult education (field visits at adult education centres in and around Würzburg, presentations by associations/international organisations in adult education).
+The insights will serve as case studies for practicing the analytical models.